ShaunMoloi/Attrition/README.md

 Do note that the Model is currently working in progress as data constraints limit modelling capacity.
 Results are currently overfitting.
 A GAN i.e. ![image](https://github.com/ShaunMoloi/Attrition/assets/34385762/4ef00567-c3d2-4f31-9988-8202540c9e7d)

-Do note that with limited data, I applied an approach of using Generate Real-World Synthetic Data with CTGAN
+Do note that with limited data, I applied an approach of using Generate Real-World Synthetic Data with CTGAN.
+Streamlit App was trialed and tested to generate 13 4500 rows of data and will be further explored.

 Recommendations: